Cisco Networking

 Cisco Certified Network Associate (CCNA) is a major step in the Cisco career certification pathway.
 The Cisco Networking Academy teaches the fundamentals of inter-network design, optimization, and security.
 That is, how to get separated computers and networks to communicate appropriately with one another.
 Students also learn the basics of router and switch configuration.
 Networking could be a good fit for you if you enjoy a mix of detailed planning, implementation and business-related matters.

 Network Administrators, consultants and help desk support personal, benefit from this series of classes.
-These jobs are migrating to “cloud” platforms and demand for proficient workers is fairly constant.
+These jobs are proving to be more immune to overseas outsourcing than other IT professions and demand for proficient workers is fairly constant.
 Some students may complete these courses as a way to prepare for the CCNA exam, while others will enroll as an avenue for advancement in their current jobs.

 See the Cisco Network Academy website for additional information about the types of courses taught at the SRJC Cisco Networking Academy.